 Prior to this, she spent over 20 years working for the civil service, initially as an economist.
 Francesca moved to Edinburgh in 1997 and has held a range of posts; including; Head of Sport at the Scottish Executive / Government; Principal Private Secretary to the First Minister, Alex Salmond MSP, MP; Director for Culture, External Affairs and Tourism; Director for Housing, Regeneration and the Commonwealth Games, and Director for the Commonwealth Games and Sport.

 Francesca was appointed as Director for the Scotland Office in the UK Government in January 2015.

 Francesca studied at Cambridge University where she obtained an MA in economics.
 She also received and MA in European economics from the College of Europe in Bruges.

-Susan is a zoology and environmental science graduate of the Universities of St. Andrews and Aberdeen.
-She is a fellow of the Royal Society of Biology and the Royal Society of Arts.
+Susan is a zoology and environmental science graduate of the Universities of St. Andrews and Aberdeen respectively.
+She is Chair of the Venture Trust charity, a non-executive Board member of the James Hutton Institute and a Fellow of the Royal Society of Biology.